YsrajSingh/bigquery_to_postgres/README.md

 - Take into account the size of the data being migrated and the performance implications of inserting data row by row.
 Consider using bulk insertion methods for better performance if applicable.

 - It is recommended to review and understand the code in the script before running it to ensure it meets your specific requirements and data migration needs.

-## License

-- This project is licensed under the MIT License.